 Australian cities are predominantly covered in artificial surfaces such as roofs, roads and pavements, which stops natural rainfall from penetrating into the soil and groundwater recharge.
 These impervious surfaces increase runoff, which can result in pollution of waterways with urban contaminants, and increased risk of flash flooding.

 Water Sensitive Urban Design in our cities

 In response, Water Sensitive Urban Design aims to increase natural infiltration of rainfall, which can help in reducing runoff and pollution of waterways, particularly from regular rainfall events.
-Using public open spaces and naturalising our water ways will be important in slowing water flows.
+Using public open spaces and nature0based approaches to manage and restore our urban waterways will be important in slowing water flows.
 This helps to reduce peak floods, and remove sediment and other contaminants from stormwater.

 Our scientists have worked with the Goyder Institute for Water Research (the Goyder Institute)* on how new developments in South Australia can better use the principles of Water Sensitive Urban Design (WSUD) in their stormwater management plans (SMP).